 In 1987, Fabio Ponzio embarked on a photographic odyssey across Central and Eastern Europe and the Caucasus.
 Starting in Istanbul, and making his way to Poland, Ponzio found little food in the shops and long lines to buy bread.
 With supplies dwindling in the shops and immense crowds to buy necessities, the countries along his route were on the verge of collapse.
 And in the autumn of 1989, as the various regimes of communist countries from Budapest to Bucharest began to crumble, everything changed.

-Armed with three Nikons and one hundred rolls of film, Ponzio traveled across Eastern Europe, documenting lives that had been rife with pain and sacrifice, and recording a new energy, full of hope, that began to emerge after the fall of the Berlin Wall.
-For two decades, he returned to capture the traditions, faith, humility, courage, and strength of the people of Eastern Europe.
+Equipped with a Leica, three Nikons and 100 rolls of film, Ponzio continued his travels across this immense territory, documenting lives marked by pain and sacrifice, now joined by a new energy, full of hope.
+For two decades, he returned to capture the traditions, faith, humility, courage, and strength of the people of the East.

-From a previously unpublished and award-winning talent, East of Nowhere is an exquisite collection of black-and-white photographs that illuminate the recent physical and ideological divisions between Western and Eastern Europe, while offering a sympathetic and hopeful vision of the human condition.
+From a previously unpublished archive and an award-winning talent, East of Nowhere is an exquisite collection of photographs that illuminate the physical and ideological divisions between Western and Eastern Europe, while offering a sympathetic and hopeful vision of the human condition.

 Fabio Ponzio was born in Milan in 1959.
-In 1991, he was awarded the Grand Prix Europ en de la Photographie de Arles in France; in 1993, the Mother Jones Foundation Award for Documentary Photography in the United States; and in 1998, the Oskar Barnack Award in Germany.
+In 1991, he was awarded the European Kodak Prize at Arles; in 1993, the Mother Jones Foundation Award for Documentary Photography; and in 1998, the Leica Oskar Barnack Award in Germany.